varunsatish2017/beginner-swift-project/README.md

 ## App Brainstorming (Step 4)

-My favorite app features:
+My favorite features from apps:
-- Instagram: Refresh the page by scrolling up at the top of the page
+- Twitter, Instagram, and other social media apps: Refresh the page by swiping down at the top of the page
 -

-My App Idea: WeatherReminder
+My App Idea:
--
+- Based on weather conditions

 ## Notes